SCEDC/cloud/pds-fetch-continuous-data/README.md

-# Example script to download continuous waveform data from SCEDC Public Data Set
+# Script to download continuous waveform data from SCEDC Public Data Set

-This is an example that shows the user how to download continuous data from the SCEDC PDS by querying the SCEDC's FDSN availability web service.
+This is an example that shows the user how to download continuous data from the [SCEDC PDS](https://scedc.caltech.edu/cloud/) using the SCEDC's FDSN availability web service.
 The web service has an option to produce output for making POST requests.
-This is used as the input to the example.
+This is used as the input to the script.
 The output is a set of miniseed files and a text file listing the PDS location of all downloaded files.
 The location to download can be a local directory or an s3 bucket.

 ## Prerequisites
   * Your own aws account